gaharivatsa/KIBANA_SERVER/README.md

 ## 🤖 AI Integration

-To integrate AI tools with this Kibana MCP Server, use the provided `AI_rules_file.txt`:
+To integrate AI tools with this Kibana MCP Server, use the provided `docs/AI_RULES.md`:

 ### Adding to AI Tools

-1. Copy the contents of `AI_rules_file.txt` to your AI editor or AI assistant's custom instructions
+1. Copy the contents of `docs/AI_RULES.md` to your AI editor or AI assistant's custom instructions
 2. This ensures your AI tools understand:
    - How to properly format Kibana queries with session IDs
    - The appropriate API endpoints for different types of log queries